FrankN88/quiz-game/README.md

   4. Locate their social media links to see their followings on social media in order to be updated about their latest releases.

  #### As a registered user/ returning/ frequent visitor I want to:
-  5. Be able to manage my own posts by editing and/or deleting them.
+  5. Be able to manage my own posts.
   6. Be able to play the game and navigate through the pages.
   7. Not to be allowed to remove any other scores except mine.
   8. Check out my previous scores and therefore my progress.